-If your son or daughter has been arrested for criminal mischief, also known as vandalism or property damage, do not hesitate to contact the defense team at The Bussey Law Firm, P.C.
-Juvenile criminal mischief may not seem like a relatively minor offense, but depending on the severity of the damages to another's property and your child's involvement, there could be significant ramifications.
+If your son or daughter has been arrested for criminal mischief, also known as vandalism or property damage, contact the defense team at The Bussey Law Firm, P.C.
+Juvenile criminal mischief may seem like a relatively minor offense, but depending on the severity of the damages to another's property and your child's involvement, there could be significant ramifications.

 Only with the help of an experienced criminal defense attorney can your child hope to preserve his or her freedom.
 Call (719) 475-2555 for a free and confidential case evaluation.
 The sooner we can begin building a case, the better chance you will have at beating the charges against your son or daughter.